Frequently Asked Questions

 an addition to the Safety Inspection program already in place.
 It

 tests the emission control systems of vehicles to ensure they are

 performing correctly.
 This helps New Hampshire comply with the Federal

 Clean Air Act, decreases the emissions from motor vehicles, and

 The NHOST Program tests emissions by checking the operation of a vehicle's on-board diagnostic system (OBD) using authorized testing equipment at DMV-licensed inspection stations.
 The equipment includes a new computerized system which steps the mechanics through the testing procedure and transmits the result to a centralized database.
 Safety inspection information is also collected at the same time.
 This automation makes the process of gathering and monitoring inspection information quicker, easier and more efficient for the state.

 When did the NHOST Program Begin?

 The NHOST program went into effect in May 2005.
 In the beginning, it was in Advisory mode which meant that OBD testing was required and motorists were advised to correct any problems found but OBD rejection would not result in the denial of an inspection sticker.
-On December 1, 2006, the program went Pass/Fail for vehicles 2002 and newer.
-Vehicles model year 1996 through 2001 remain in advisory for the time but are slated to become Pass/Fail on July 1, 2007.
+In 2007 the program went Pass/Fail for applicable vehicles.
 Vehicles that are Pass/Fail for OBD are required to be repaired before a full windshield sticker will be issued.
 The Safety Inspection remains the same for all vehicles: a vehicle must be safe to drive before a sticker can be issued.

 What is "OBD"?